nhoyt/nav-menu/README.md

 ```

 _In English:_ A `menu-separator` may have an _optional_ `label` attribute, but
-otherwise has no text or element content.
+otherwise is empty, i.e. it has no text or element content.

 ## Styling / Implementation Notes